SarangNasare/M1_ProjectGoal_Util/1_Requirments/README.md

 ## Weakness
  * Lack of graphical user interface.
+ * If your pin is leaked it might damage your account.

 ## Opportunity
  * Since now a days people have very less time in their busy life this kind of machines are required.